'I've had to delete vile comments, people think there are no consequences' - Inside the Premier League's LGBT+ fan groups | Goal.com

 “We’ve got our own development as a society in the UK, but clubs have fans across the world where attitudes are different, so there is a role for clubs to play, similar to racism.”

-The issue of homophobia closer to home, Alvardo says, is its prevalence on social media.
+The issue of homophobia closer to home, Alvarado says, is its prevalence on social media.

 A season ticket holder at Etihad Stadium, he says the atmosphere at the ground when fans can attend is perfectly fine – but the atmosphere online is often toxic.